Best Heavy-Duty Standing Desks for Big Guys: No Wobble

 I have a standing desk and honestly don’t use it as much as I should anymore.
 But I’ve learned enough from the experience to know what matters for bigger guys.
 The weight capacity numbers on the box?
 They’re technically true in the same way that a roller coaster has a “maximum capacity” but the ride gets a lot shakier the closer you get to it.

-So I dug into four standing desks across different price ranges to figure out which ones actually hold up for bigger guys.
+So I dug into four standing desks for big guys across different price ranges to figure out which ones actually hold up.
 Not just on paper, but based on real user reports, expert teardowns, and the engineering specs that actually matter.

 The 80% Rule Nobody Talks About